arnaud-lb/fselectmenu/README.md

 Features:

- - Fast: rendering is done on the server side
+ - Fast: rendering is done on the server side (no DOM manipulation on the client side)
  - Non intrusive: Works out of the box with existing scripts
    - Scripts don't have to know anything about FSelectMenu for simple things like listening for events, getting and changing the value, etc.
    - Scripts interact with the native select element directly